 Any research data that was already collected may still be used, unless the participant request that it is destroyed.
 However, once unidentifiable data and research results have been communicated (e.g., through academic papers), it will not be possible for them to be destroyed, withdrawn or recalled.

-To help future research and make the best use of the research data, test results and questionnaire responses will be stored indefinitely (on a ICM secure, GDPR-compliant, database) and may be shared with other academic researchers at a later stage.
+To help future research and make the best use of the research data, test results and questionnaire responses will be stored indefinitely (on an ICM secure, GDPR-compliant, database) and may be shared with other academic researchers at a later stage.

 They will receive their financial retribution if they complete the study and if their performance exceeds chance level (cf. exclusion criteria; this will be made clearer in the information sheet).

-If needed, they can contact the researchers involved in the project at any point in time (an email address will be provided).
+If needed, they can contact the researchers involved in the project at any point in time (an e-mail address will be provided).

 Finally, participants will be invited to consult the help and advice of the Centre Ressource de Réhabilitation Psychosociale (https://centre-ressource-rehabilitation.org), which handles psychological distress induced by the current COVID-related containment situation.